 Widely Recycled Symbol

-This logo is applied to packaging that is 'widely recycled' meaning that at least 75% of local authorities will accept in their kerbside recycling service our envelopes and specifically board back envelopes found here fall within this.
+This logo is used and mainly applied to packaging that is 'widely recycled' meaning that at least 75% of local authorities will accept in their kerbside recycling service our envelopes and specifically board back envelopes found here fall within this.

 Check Locally Symbol